a2z2k26/bumba-voice/docs/archive/planning/PRD.md

 ---

-*This PRD represents a focused 2-3 week project to adapt existing VoiceMode functionality for local operation as CHATTA.*
+*This PRD represents a focused 2-3 week project to adapt existing VoiceMode functionality for local operation as Bumba Voice.*